General Operating Support I

 National Capital Historical Museum of Transportation, Inc., dba National Capital Trolley Museum

-Silver Spring, Maryland ($15,600)
+Silver Spring, Maryland ($24,500)

-New Orchestra of Washington, Inc.
+New Orchestra of Washington, Inc., dba New Orchestra of Washington

-Rockville, Maryland ($23,000)
+Rockville, Maryland ($24,010)

 Peerless Rockville Historic Preservation, Ltd.

-Rockville, Maryland ($41,000)
+Rockville, Maryland ($49,000)

 Photoworks, Inc.

-Glen Echo, Maryland ($19,500)
+Glen Echo, Maryland ($23,000)

-Puppet Company, dba The Puppet Co.
+Puppet Company, dba the Puppet Co.

-Glen Echo, Maryland ($25,000)
+Glen Echo, Maryland ($23,000)

 Silver Spring Town Center, Inc.

-Silver Spring, Maryland ($29,230)
+Silver Spring, Maryland ($36,390)

 Silver Spring Town Center, Inc. (SSTCi) educates, entertains, and inspires residents of all ages by activating public spaces with arts and cultural events that embrace the region’s diversity and build community connections.

-So What Else
+So What Else, Inc.

-So What Else seeks to improve the lives of children and families living in underserved communities by providing high-quality programs in literacy, visual and performing arts, as well as athletics, food security, and access to other bare necessities.
+So What Else seeks to improve the lives of children and families living in underserved communities by providing high-quality programs in literacy, visual and performing arts, as well as athletics, food security, and access to other necessities.
 The organization inspires young people to give back to the community by creating volunteer opportunities.

 Story Tapestries, Inc.

-Poolesville, Maryland ($45,000)
+Poolesville, Maryland ($50,000)

 Sutradhar Institute of Dance & Related Arts

-Silver Spring, Maryland ($18,900)
+Silver Spring, Maryland ($25,000)

 Theatre Consortium of Silver Spring, Inc., dba Theatre Consortium of Silver Spring

-Silver Spring, Maryland ($32,088)
+Silver Spring, Maryland ($49,000)

-The Theatre Consortium of Silver Spring manages the Silver Spring Black Box Theatre for culturally diverse resident companies and other artists, and organizations for the enrichment of the community in and around the Silver Spring Arts and Entertainment District.
+The Theatre Consortium of Silver Spring manages the Silver Spring Black Box Theatre for culturally diverse resident companies and other artists and organizations for the enrichment of the community in and around the Silver Spring Arts and Entertainment District.
 Theatre Consortium of Silver Spring offers performance space for their resident companies, artists, and other arts organizations, presenting high quality, diverse, and reasonably priced performance art across disciplines.

-Victorian Lyric Opera Company
+The Victorian Lyric Opera Company

-Rockville, Maryland ($24,731)
+Rockville, Maryland ($25,744)

-Victorian Lyric Opera Company (VLOC) makes operetta relevant for the community.
+The Victorian Lyric Opera Company (VLOC) makes operetta relevant for the community.

 Young Artists of America, Inc., dba Young Artists of America

-North Bethesda, Maryland ($46,000)
+North Bethesda, Maryland ($50,000)

-FY23 Grantees
+FY24 Grantees

-The FY23 GOS I cycle runs from July 1, 2022 through June 30, 2023.
+The FY24 GOS I cycle runs from July 1, 2023 through June 30, 2024.

 Important Dates Post-Application